""

 Major-Specific Policies

-With program approval, up to 7 STAT credits from a UW–Madison undergraduate degree are allowed to count toward minimum graduate degree credits.
-Coursework earned five or more years prior to admission to a master’s degree is not allowed to satisfy requirements.
+With program approval, up to 7 STAT credits from a UW–Madison undergraduate degree are allowed to transfer for minimum graduate degree credits.
+Coursework earned ten or more years prior to admission to a master’s degree is not allowed to satisfy requirements.
+This program does not accept undergraduate transfer credits from other institutions.

-With program approval, up to 15 STAT credits completed at UW–Madison while a University Special student numbered 300 or above are allowed to count toward minimum graduate degree and graduate residence credit requirements.
-Of these credits, those numbered 700 or above may also count toward the minimum graduate coursework (50%) requirement.
-Coursework earned five or more years prior to admission to a master’s degree is not allowed to satisfy requirements.
+With program approval, up to 15 STAT credits completed at UW–Madison while a University Special student numbered 300 or above are allowed to transfer for minimum graduate degree requirements.
+Of these credits, those numbered 700 or above may also transfer for the minimum graduate coursework (50%) requirement.
+Coursework earned ten or more years prior to admission to a master’s degree is not allowed to satisfy requirements.

 Students are required to communicate with their advisor near the beginning of each semester to discuss course selection and progress.